qiskit-community/qiskit-experiments/Backend Verification_Final Tutorial.rst

     which generate only 1 job by combining all the sub experiments circuits into circuits which run the component gates in parallel on the respective qubits whereas if they were made as independent experiments, 3 jobs would have been generated and 3 queue times.
-    Furthermore, parallelexperiment can provide similar noise environment across all qubits so that ~
+    Furthermore, parallelexperiment can provide similar noise environment across all qubits.

 * BatchExperiment